Futuboard/Futuboard/README.md

 SCM_DO_BUILD_DURING_DEPLOYMENT=1 (needed to deploy correctly)
 ```

-After setting these settings, restart the application from Azure.
+After applying these settings, restart the application from Azure.
+It may be a good time to wait 15 minutes or so, to make sure that Azure has had enough time updating the deployment.

-NOTICE: Asure can be quite slow to deploy the backend, and the logs are sometimes unreliable.

 ### Frontend deployment

-Create a new static web app

-Use the subscription and resource group of your choice.
-Name the application as you wish and select a subscription suitable for your use.
-Choose GitHub as the deployment style and follow Azure's instructions correctly for selecting the GitHub repository.

-Choose React as the build preset.
-Change the App Location to /frontend and the build location to dist.

-Advanced settings do not need to be changed.

-After this, you can create the application and follow Azure's instructions to completion.

-Azure then creates a workflow file in your GitHub repository.
+From the marketplace search for "static web app".
+Click "Create" on a "Static Web App" that has "Microsoft" and "Azure Service" in the description.

+Set the "Subscription" and "Resource group" as you prefer.
+Name the application and select a "Hosting plan" that serves your purposes.
+Choose GitHub as the deployment style.
+Again, you may need to connect your GitHub account.
+Set the "Organization", "Repository" and "Branch" based on your project settings.
+Most likely the branch is set as "main".
+After this, a "Build details" section should become visible.
+In "Build details", set "Build preset" as "React", set "App Location" as "./frontend" and "Build location" as "dist".

+After setting the "Build details", click "review and create".
+In the review window, click "Create" again, which triggers Azure to create a workflow file in your selected GitHub repository.
+Again, this new workflow file will need some adjustments.
+It can be found in .github/workflows

-Finally, you need to add environment variables for the Frontend, by editing the workflow file that was just created.
+For the frontend to work, environment variables must be added, by editing the workflow file that was just created.
 After the edit, the workflow file should look like this (except you need to replace the URL with the URL of your backend):
 ```
 name: Azure Static Web Apps CI/CD